sathwikareddy02/IMAZE/README.md

-# IMAZE
+# IMAZE Obstacle Avoidance Autonomous Bot

-This is a repository which contains details of the *imaze* project.
+This is a repository which contains details of the *Imaze Obstacle Avoidance Autonomous Bot* project.

 TASK